volodymyrhudyma/blog/content/blog/2020-04-26-javascript-mastering-weird-parts.md

 };

 let user: User = {
-  name: 'John',
+  name: "John",
-  surname: 'Doe'
+  surname: "Doe"
 };

 const updateUser = () => {
   user = {
-    name: 'Andrew',
+    name: "Andrew",
     // ERROR:
-    // Type '{ name: string; surnam: string; }' is not assignable to type 'User'.
+    // Type "{ name: string; surnam: string; }" is not assignable to type "User".
-    // Object literal may only specify known properties, but 'surnam' does not
+    // Object literal may only specify known properties, but "surnam" does not
-    // exist in type 'User'.
-Did you mean to write 'surname'?
+    // exist in type "User".
+Did you mean to write "surname"?
-    surnam: 'Hopkins'
+    surnam: "Hopkins"
   };
 };
 ```